 This time I’m not doing that.

 This post is my rant about America because of all the places I’ve been, the people who always complain the most about the local country are travelling Americans.
-It has annoyed me so much over the years that I honestly feel like a lot of you need to hear a foreigner complain about YOUR country.
+It’s mostly for those people (which you may be far from yourself, dear reader!) that I wrote this post – so that they can read a foreigner complain about THEIR country.

-Note that I’ve actually really enjoyed my last three months in the states, but there have been too many things that have gotten on my nerves that I need to vent about.
+Note that I’ve actually really enjoyed my last three months in the states (edit: and I’ve since been back several times!), but there have been too many things that have gotten on my nerves that I need to vent about.

 I’m not interested in whining about foreign policy, economics or politics.
 This is entirely about my frustrations with day to day life in America.
 The United States is a huge country, and it’s impossible to generalise all 300 million of you, but the points below are my observations after spending: